-Daytona Beach, FL – The Daytona Tortugas, in conjunction with the Florida State League and the Miami Marlins, are proud to award the franchise’s second Florida State League Scholarship to Account Executive Michael Edwards.
+DAYTONA BEACH, FL – The Daytona Tortugas, in conjunction with the Florida State League and the Miami Marlins, are proud to award the franchise’s fourth FSL Scholarship to Theodore Cannon.
+Cannon is the Tortugas Creative Media Intern.

-The Florida State League Scholarship Committee awarded twelve (12) $1,500 educational scholarships to applicants from each team in the league.
-The award is based both on financial need and a grade point average of 3.0 on a 4.0 scale.
-Students eligible for this award must be an employee, or the child or grandchild of an employee, of the participating club and must be at least a high school junior by the 2016 fall term.
+The Florida State League Scholarship Committee awarded twelve $1,500 educational scholarships to applicants from each team in the league.
+The award is based on both financial need and grade point average of 3.0 on a 4.0 scale.
+Students eligible for the scholarship must be an employee, or the child or grandchild of an employee, of the participating club from April 5 to September 2 and must be at least a high school junior by the 2018 fall term.

-The Miami Marlins have sponsored this program for more than 16 years and have contributed over $160,000 to the Florida State League Program.
+The Miami Marlins have sponsored this program for more than 18 years and have contributed over $200,000.

 This story was not subject to the approval of the National Association of Professional Baseball Leagues or its clubs.